chrwoizi/woiziconsent/README.md

 -   The button is labeled "agree", or "accept", or similar.
 -   The button is located next to a text block containing the word "cookies"
+-   There is no button labeled "sign out" (or similar)
+-   There is no JWT session token in the local storage, session storage or cookies (ignores httpOnly cookies)

-Should a website decide to place a button with a different meening (e.g. "I accept the terms of service" or "I accept the new price for this service") next to a text containing the word "cookies", the button will be clicked regardless.
+Should a website decide to place a button with a different meening (e.g. "I accept the terms of service" or "I accept the new price for this service") next to a text containing the word "cookies", the button will be clicked.

 Supported languages:

 -   English
 -   German
--   Feel free to add your own language to [chrome/getCookieConsentButtons.js](chrome/getCookieConsentButtons.js) and send me a pull request on github.
+-   Feel free to add your own language to [chrome/page.js](chrome/page.js) and send me a pull request on github.